Elementary Program

 Specialist Curriculum

-Specialist classes are necessary ingredients of a comprehensive and progressive educational program, supporting the development of the whole child.
-Students as young as three years old benefit from our specialists in various types of instruction and experiences.
-Our Elementary students get to dive deep into each of these areas of learning to expand who they are and learn more about the world around them.
+Specialist classes are an important component of a comprehensive and progressive educational program, supporting and expanding the development of the whole child.
+Our Elementary students get to dive deep into each of these areas of learning for a monthly focus with each specialist.

 Art